 F. Special considerations to process delayed claims

 1. Representative fees

 When we process an allowance for a delayed claim and a representative is involved, consider whether the maximum fee has already been authorized to the representative.
 If the maximum fee has not already been authorized, and the auxiliary beneficiary’s effective filing date is the same as the primary claimant and the auxiliary was not individually represented, calculate past-due benefits for the auxiliary based on the effectuation date of the primary beneficiary, refer to GN 03920.035.
 Ensure that we send the proper notice to the claimant and representative containing the relevant paragraphs.
 Include the appropriate code on the MCS DW01 Screen per MS MCS 008.004.
 If denying the delayed claim, authorize the appropriate fee amount from the remaining beneficiaries and provide the applicable notices.

 2. Workers’ compensation (WC) and public disability benefits (PDB)

 The addition or deletion of a beneficiary may cause the total family benefits (TFB) to become the applicable limit for offset or cease to be the applicable limit for offset.
-When the family composition changes, re-compute offset using the interactive computation facility (ICF) as though the new number of beneficiaries were receiving benefits for the first month we imposed or considered WC/PDB offset.
-See DI 52150.070 for additional guidance on how changes in family composition affect WC/PDB offset.
+When the family composition changes, re-compute the offset.
+Use the interactive computation facility (ICF) as though the new number of beneficiaries were established and entitled for the first month we imposed or considered WC/PDB offset.
+For additional guidance on how changes in family composition affect WC/PDB offset, see DI 52150.070.

 3. Simultaneous entitlement

-Consider a combined family maximum whenever a simultaneously entitled child or other beneficiary will receive a higher benefit based on the combined maximum.
-When denying a delayed claim, a rate increase is due to the remaining auxiliaries or survivors on the record.
-For guidance on simultaneous entitlement, refer to RS 00615.770.
+Consider a combined family maximum whenever a simultaneously entitled child or other beneficiary receives a higher benefit based on the combined maximum.
+If combined maximums apply and you deny a delayed claim, consider whether a rate increase is due to the remaining auxiliaries or survivors on the record.